 Sleep style is the most important factor in determining your firmness needs.
 Firmness is measured on a scale of 1- to 10, with 10 being the firmest.
 Side sleepers need the lowest numbers on this scale, while stomach sleepers need the highest.

 If you sleep on your side, your hip and shoulder joints contact the surface of the bed.
 Your body weight exerts pressure on these joints, and that can result in pain if your mattress for side sleeping doesn’t compress enough.
 That’s why side sleepers need softer mattresses (3 to 4).

 Combo sleepers flip around from night to night or even multiple times throughout the night.
 To accommodate this, you’ll need a mattress with a middle-of-the-road feel that can accommodate multiple positions without sacrificing cushioning or support.
 A 5 on the firmness scale is usually best when it comes to mattresses for combination sleepers.

-Back sleepers need a medium-firm (6) on the firmness scale.
+Back sleepers need a medium-firm mattress (6) on the firmness scale.
 This is because back sleepers need a balance between support and cradling to keep their bodies lifted onto the sleeping surface and their lumbar regions supported.